Hypothyroidism VS Hyperthyroidism

 The thyroid is a butterfly shaped gland that is normally located in the lower front of the neck.
 The gland produces thyroid hormones, which are essential for regulation of the body’s metabolism

 The Thyroid gland produces three types of hormones, Callciumin, T4 and T3, which are sent to the cells throughout the blood system.
-Once our cells receive those hormones, they can use them to perform essential and vital tasks.
+Once the cells receive these hormones, they can use them to perform essential and vital tasks.

-On the other hand, hyperthyroidism or Graves’ disease is an overactive thyroid state, where the thyroid gland over produces T4 and T3 hormones and enters a Hyper state.
+Hyperthyroidism or Graves’ disease is an overactive thyroid state, where the thyroid gland produces too much thyroid hormone, T4 and T3.

 When suffering from an overactive thyroid function your blood work would normally show low TSH level than the normal.